Ford Duratec V6 engine

+The engines were manufactured at Ford's Cleveland Engine Plant 2, which had undergone a $688M renovation in 1988 when the 3.0L Duratec engine family was under design.
+Every engine was hot-run on an 85-foot, 34-station carousel that monitored eight critical operational functions for a minimum of four minutes prior to its completion.
+Approximately 3.5 million 3.0L Duratec engines had been manufactured by late 2005.

 2.5 L

 The Duratec 25 is a 2.5 L (2544 cc) 60° V6 and was introduced in 1994.
-It was developed for the Ford Contour and also used in the Ford Mondeo and others.
+It was developed for the Ford Contour and also used in the Ford Mondeo Mk 1 and others.
 Bore and stroke is 82.4x79.5 mm.

 The Duratec 25 was on the Ward's 10 Best Engines list for 1995 and 1996, and the SVT version made the list for 1998 and 1999.

 SVT

 An SVT version produced 195 hp and 165 lbft in 1998.
 It included a larger throttle body from the Duratec 30, a new cone-shaped air filter, and abrasive flow machining processing on the intake manifold.
 SVT specific cams, a lighter flywheel and low-restriction exhaust complete the picture.
 Further improvements (mostly improved intake porting of the heads) were made in 1999 that raised power output to 200 hp and 169 lbft and were carried over in the 2000 model.
-The SVT engine was used in the 1998 to 2001 European Ford Mondeo, Ford Cougar and called the ST200, it also appeared in the American Ford Contour SVT.
+The SVT engine was used in the 1998 to 2001 European Ford Mondeo Mk 2, Ford Cougar and called the ST200, it also appeared in the American Ford Contour SVT.